1242509682/ModifyWeapons/README_EN.md

 ## Update Log

 ```
+v1.2.9
+- Added logic for `/reload` to reload shared weapons for online players.
+- Fixed issue where shared weapons were not immediately reloaded upon login or during online sessions.
+- Improved `give` and `all` commands: now requires two executions — one to add data and another to grant items.
+- Prefixes are no longer fetched from held items to prevent prefix loss when reloading shared weapons.
+- Using `give`, `all`, or `up` commands no longer consumes reload attempts.
+- Players without reload attempts will have shared weapons auto-reloaded upon rejoining the server.
+- Removed unnecessary "Only Give Specified Named Items" configuration option.
+- Introduced new command: `/mw p jd` — sets progress value for shared weapons; prevents reloading if progress does not match.
+- Empty input for `/mw p jd` displays progress table.
+Supports Chinese, English, or numeric input for progress values.

+Note:
+Retaining reload attempt limits is to prevent abuse by malicious players exploiting lag-induced item duplication bugs.
+Unless necessary, avoid increasing reload attempt counts unnecessarily.

+Note:
+The reload count limit is retained to prevent abuse by malicious players,
+which may cause item duplication bugs due to server lag.
+Unless necessary, do not increase the reload count unnecessarily.

+v1.2.8
+- Updated compatibility with TShock 5.2.4.
+- Improved dual-table storage: separated player-specific and shared weapon data.
+- Removed `/mw auto` command and its auto-reload function (considered unnecessary).
+- Stopped writing public weapons on `PlayerUpdate`, instead handling sync via `/reload`.
+  This improves performance and avoids unnecessary overhead.
+- Fixed issue where `/mw` command menu could not be displayed in console.
+- Added configuration option for number of weapons per page in `/mw list`.

 v1.2.7
 Fixed a bug where all custom weapons modified by players were being overwritten by public weapons after using the /reload command.
 Corrected the "Public Weapons Updated" notification to only broadcast when data synchronization has not occurred.